 From the French Riviera we continue by train along the beautiful coastline to the Italian Riviera, where we visit Portofino and the little villages of the Cinque Terre.
 Our home base will be the pretty coastal town of Santa Margherita Ligure, which has a strategic location in the midst of this region.
 We shall travel by train to visit the quaint towns of Cinque Terre along the coastline, including the villages of Monterosso, Vernazza, Manarola and Riomaggiore.
 For those who enjoy walking there are some perfect paths along the scenic shores with views in all directions, or you can just sit at a café and relax.

 Portofino will surely be a highlight of this visit, famous for its sheltered yacht harbor lined with pastel-colored buildings wrapping around the cove.
 We will walk up the hillside path for the classic view.
 Here in late September, the little village is not crowded, unlike summertime when it is packed to bursting.
 We have it all to ourselves for full enjoyment.
-Travel at this time of year is perfect for the Mediterranean because the weather is mild and the crowds are gone.
+Travel at this time of year is perfect for the Mediterranean because the weather is mild and the mass of tourists are gone.
 This is especially beneficial in a small village like Portofino, where we can truly appreciate its fine beauty without distractions of crowds.
 Click for more Cinque Terre.

 Finally, we travel by train a few hours further south to the capital of Italy, the great city of Rome, where we stay for three days taking in the sights.
 One of our favorite cities because of its amazing history, preserved sites, casual life-style and wonderful foods, we know this town well and will show you the city in-depth.